Person smiling and looking down at their tablet.

 State laws don't often require independent contractors to carry workers’ compensation insurance.
 However, there are still several reasons they may need to buy this coverage.

-Workers' comp insurance can help IT consultants and contractors:
+Workers' comp insurance can help IT consultants, general contractors, and other types of self-employed business owners:

 • Fulfill the requirements of a client contract

-• Pay for medical costs in the event of a work injury
+• Pay for medical costs and lost wages in the event of a work injury

 • In rare cases, comply with state laws